teusH/MySense/PyCom/README.md

 Comment: do not use eg UART Rx on pin 12.
 Pin 12 high on reset will cause to omit executing boot.py and main.py.
 Maximum of UART modules is 2 (e.g. dust and GPS modules).

-To test I2C wiring use the follwoing EXP commands:
+To test I2C wiring use the following EXP commands:
 ```
     SDA='P23'
     SCL='P22'